h595855/Oblig1_Quiz/README.md

  an "add entry" activity where the user can add new photos and names to the database. ➕

  The main menu should have a switch for easy or hard mode, and the app should keep track of the score in the quiz activity.

+ Now featuring DATABASE technologies.

+ implementing data storage using Android Room DAOs to save user data and ensure that it is not lost when the app is restarted.

+ The third task involves writing test cases using Espresso for the app.

+ At least three test cases are required, including one that checks if the correct button is clicked to take the user to the right sub-activity,

  The instructions also mention to not immediately use a fancy database and to use a simple data structure from the Collections interface, and to add 2 or 3 photos and names to the app through the resource folder.